Allegiant Air: Sponsorships

 In July 2018, Allegiant became the official airline of Minor League Baseball (MiLB).
 In September of the same year, Allegiant partnered with the National Hockey League's Vegas Golden Knights as its official airline partner.
 On June 3, 2019, soccer club FC Cincinnati announced that they had entered a multiple-year agreement with Allegiant making them the club's official airline partner.
 The agreement includes club and stadium assets, game-day experience and more.
 Allegiant also offers its popular Fan Flyaway Program to FCC fans.
 FCC's TQL Stadium also has an entry gate named after the airline.

-On August 5, 2019, Allegiant signed a 20-year agreement with the NFL’s Las Vegas Raiders for the naming rights to their new stadium, Allegiant Stadium, in Paradise, Nevada.
+On August 5, 2019, Allegiant signed a 20-year agreement with the NFL's Las Vegas Raiders for the naming rights to their new stadium, Allegiant Stadium, in Paradise, Nevada.
 Allegiant was also a main sponsor with GMS Racing in the NASCAR Xfinity Series and the NASCAR Gander Outdoors Truck Series and continues to be an associate sponsor for the team co-owned by Chairman Maury Gallagher, Legacy Motor Club in the NASCAR Cup Series.
 In January 2020, Allegiant became the official airline of the Indianapolis Colts.

-Branding

-Allegiant Air's livery features a bright sunburst design on the tail, emphasizing the airline's "sun" destinations.
-A similar livery is used by Jet2.com on aircraft which carry the Jet2holidays livery, the only difference being the airline name on the aircraft.
-The livery was created for the airline by Tiami Designs, Atlanta, Georgia.